kontakt/Octoprint-Filament-Reloaded/README.md

 Future developments are planned to include multiple filament sensors and pop-ups.

-Initial work based on the [Octoprint-Filament](https://github.com/MoonshineSG/Octoprint-Filament) plugin by MoonshineSG.
+Initial work based on the [Octoprint-Filament](https://github.com/MoonshineSG/Octoprint-Filament) plugin by MoonshineSG and [Octoprint-Reloaded] (https://github.com/kontakt/Octoprint-Filament-Reloaded/archive/master.zip) plugin by kontakt.

 ## Required sensor